Cesar Chavez: Childhood: 1927–1945

 Cesario began attending Laguna Dam School in 1933; there, the speaking of Spanish was forbidden and Cesario was expected to change his name to Cesar.
 After Dorotea died in July 1937, the Yuma County local government auctioned off her farmstead to cover back taxes, and despite Librado's delaying tactics, the house and land were sold in 1939.
 This was a seminal experience for Cesar, who regarded it as an injustice against his family, with the banks, lawyers, and Anglo-American power structure as the villains of the incident.
-Influenced by his Roman Catholic beliefs, he increasingly came to see the poor as a source of moral goodness in society.
+Influenced by his Catholic beliefs, he increasingly came to see the poor as a source of moral goodness in society.

 The Chavez family joined the growing number of American migrants who were moving to California amid the Great Depression.
 First working as avocado pickers in Oxnard and then as pea pickers in Pescadero, the family made it to San Jose, where they first lived in a garage in the city's impoverished Mexican district.
 They moved regularly, and on weekends and holidays, Cesar joined his family in working as an agricultural laborer.
 In California, he moved schools many times, spending the longest time at Miguel Hidalgo Junior School; here, his grades were generally average, although he excelled at mathematics.
 At school, he faced ridicule for his poverty, while more broadly, he experienced anti-Latino prejudice from many European-Americans, with many establishments refusing to serve non-white customers.
 He graduated from junior high in June 1942, after which he left formal education and became a full-time farm laborer.